 9. Island Shangri-La, Hong Kong

 Towering 56 floors above Victoria Harbour, Island Shangri-La, Hong Kong commands breathtaking views of The Peak and Victoria Harbour and is close to shopping and cultural opportunities.
 Guest rooms feature the latest technology, including complimentary high-speed Internet and flat-screen television.
 Reserve a Horizon Club guest room for access to the opulent Horizon Club Lounge, which offers stunning views and exclusive privileges, including evening cocktails.
 Among the tempting dining options are Restaurant Petrus for delicious French cuisine and the Michelin-starred Summer Palace for Cantonese specialties.

 Soaring over Victoria Harbour, Rosewood Hong Kong is a new center of gravity on the Kowloon waterfront.
 On passing the gate and traversing the cobblestoned drive, the urban din falls away, revealing lush topiary and a serene forecourt that commands the harbor.
 A warm welcome heralds a stay of unparalleled comfort and distinctive hospitality.

-Occupying 43 floors of a multi-use tower, the ultra-luxury hotel offers 413 guestrooms, ten dining options, and a fitness center, a swimming pool, and the first urban setting for Asaya, Rosewood’s innovative holistic wellness concept.
-The Manor Club executive lounge will provide an array of exclusive privileges for its guests and The Pavilion will introduce to Hong Kong Rosewood’s signature, high-end residential-style meeting, and event spaces.
+Occupying 43 floors of a multi-use tower, the ultra-luxury hotel offers 413 guestrooms, ten dining options, a fitness center, a swimming pool, and the first urban setting for Asaya, Rosewood’s innovative holistic wellness concept.
+The Manor Club executive lounge will provide an array of exclusive privileges for its guests, and The Pavilion will introduce Hong Kong Rosewood’s signature, high-end residential-style meeting and event spaces.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.